- California Civility Task Force

 The report sets forth four proposals to improve civility in California's legal profession:

 The report is a quick read (15 pages) with some interesting appendices.
-The proposals are intended as a starting point for a renewed discussion of civility.
+The proposals were intended as a starting point for a renewed discussion of civility.